makersacademy/clmystery/README.md

-# This is the first week challenge from the Makers Course where you have to solve a murder mystery.
-Below is the beginning tutorial.
+# Murder Mystery Command Line Challenge

+## What I did
+As part of the first week of Makers Precourse, the command line was key to learn.
+Here is an exercise that is used to train using the command line.
+Here I used the command line to search and manipulate folders and files, to search for hidden messages in a large folder system.
+Below is the outline of the mystery and how to solve it.

 The Command Line Murder
 ========================